daveschaefer3/cjsr_schedule/README.md

 Click on any show to see more information about a show.

+Current TODOs:
+  - Reformat JSON data to use Date().toJSON() datetime format
+  - Rewrite day and length algorithms using the new datetime format
+  - Rewrite shows' height calculations to avoid inline styles (use class names instead)

 Future features will hopefully include:
   - a responsive design for mobile and widescreen browsers
   - a re-organization of the codebase using Angular or some other framework